🧡 Skip to main content🔍 Skip to search

 Zip files

-Now, when automatic Task execution is scheduled daily at 11:30 PM, click Next to go to the Actions tab of Task Wizard.
+Now that automatic Task execution is scheduled daily at 11:30 PM, click Next to go to the Actions tab of the Task Wizard.

 Add Action: Compression · Zip Files